Smart-IT-Kirkham/nhs-finance/README.md

 WORKERS=4
 ```

 Edit he `odoo.conf` file and change the `admin_passwd` to something more suitable.
-This is the Odoo "Master Password" used for database management.
+This is the Odoo "Master Password" used for database management, and will be needed later when you create an empty database.

 ### Initialise the Docker Containers